LiuElvin/ebay_comp/README.md

 3. The AutoTokenizer class from transformers is employed to tokenize the dataset.

 3. The model is trained using PyTorch.
   - PyTorch's torch library is used for neural network operations.
-- The training loop is implemented with custom optimization strategies using AdamW optimizer and learning rate schedulers (get_cosine_with_hard_restarts_schedule_with_warmup).
+  - The training loop is implemented with custom optimization strategies using AdamW optimizer and learning rate schedulers.
-- Training progress is logged using Weights & Biases (wandb).
+  - Training progress is logged using weights & biases (wandb).
-- Model performance metrics are computed during training and evaluation.

 4. Model performance metrics like precision, recall, F1-score, and accuracy are computed during training and evaluation.
   - Evaluation metrics are computed using the seqeval library.

 5. Training and evaluation data are loaded and processed using PyTorch's DataLoader.
-- Data collation and formatting are done with DataCollatorForTokenClassification.

-6. Logging:
-- Experiment logging is performed using Weights & Biases (wandb).
+6. Experiment logging is performed using Weights & Biases (wandb).
-Both the training process and the model's performance metrics are logged.

 - Incorporated Facebook's RoBERTa model to tokenize German.